membraneframework-labs/guide/guide/creating_element/synchronization.md

 It plays audio to the devices in your system via PortAudio library - open-source wrapper for audio I/O APIs on different platforms.
 The element uses PortAudio API based on a callback - whenever PortAudio wants more data, it invokes the registered callback.
-So, to make sure audio samples produced by other elements in a pipeline, this element should export a clock in which the current time is based on the amount of audio samples consumed by PortAudio.
+So, to make sure audio samples produced by other elements in a pipeline, this element should export a clock in which the current time is based on the number of audio samples consumed by PortAudio.

 First important thing is to notice is the `def_clock` macro invocation inside sink's module: